 Something that makes it truly shine above its competitors, though, is its speeds.
 It’s so fast, it’s like I’m not even connected via the VPN.
 It has low latency times, too, meaning gamers will experience fewer delays.

 Add ExpressVPN’s fast speeds to the fact that it can get me into any streaming service I want and it’s a top choice for any hardcore streamer.
 Plus, it has more than 3,000 servers in 94 countries, so I can easily bypass geoblocks and other restrictions.
-It’s compatible with almost any device and allows up to five simultaneous connections.
+It’s compatible with almost any device and allows up to eight simultaneous connections.
 Customer service is great, too, and includes 24/7 live chat.

 Like I said, ExpressVPN has excellent security which is set at AES 256-bit encryption and uses the OpenVPN protocol right out of the box.
 That means beginners don’t need to worry if their connection is secure from the get-go.

 There are other protocols available, though, including ExpressVPN’s own answer to the fairly new WireGuard protocol, Lightway.
 It’s built with your privacy and security in mind, but doesn’t sacrifice performance.

 Other security features are available, too, such as split tunneling, which lets you choose which apps connect through the VPN, and you can set it to launch at startup.

 ExpressVPN really does have it all, but it comes at a pretty high price.
 That said, you get a lot for your money.
 Plus, you can save some money by opting for the 12-month plan and there’s a 30-day money-back guarantee to fall back on.

 - Great savings on one- & two-year plans

 - Includes a kill switch & ad blocker

 - Strict no-logs policy